denten-books/plain-text/proposal.md

 contemporary society, by which our digital lives become enmeshed in a system of production that commodifies human experience.
 Devices that surround us collect and trade in our reading habits, social interactions, and intimate conversations.
-In *Plain Text* I argue widely for a new mode or reading, not limited to our ability to code, but one that makes visible the ideals implicit in our technological decisions: to buy a new phone, to contribute an online review for a book, or to write using free software.
+In *Plain Text* I argue widely for a new mode of reading, not limited to our ability to code, but one that makes visible the ideals implicit in our technological decisions: to buy a new phone, to contribute an online review for a book, or to write using free software.
 Our challenge today is to